Empowering local artists and communities

 Has knowledge about:

-Applied Arts course at DIU (or similar)
+Applied Arts course at DIU, Payap (or similar)

 Observe and learn from a mentor with experience empowering local artists

-train others in how to do research and documentation instead of doing these things for the community.
+Train others in how to do research and documentation instead of doing these things for the community.

 Can do with Assistance: